Neighborhood association

 The rules for formation of a neighborhood association in the United States are sometimes regulated at the city or state level.

 Neighborhood councils are also a different type of entity within a city, whose officers are generally elected, are composed of various neighborhood associations and, as such, may be subject to limitations and special rules set up by the council.

 Neighborhood associations are more likely to be formed in older, established neighborhoods, especially those that predate HOAs.
 HOAs are generally established at the time a residential neighborhood is built and sold.
 Sometimes older established neighborhoods form an HOA to help regulate rules and standards.

 In some cases, neighborhood associations exist simultaneously with HOAs, and each may not encompass identical boundaries.
 In one example, newer infill neighborhoods built decades after the original, surrounding HOA-less neighborhood may have its own HOA but also be within the boundaries of a NA.

-In the United Kingdom, it is known as a residents' association.
+In the United Kingdom, it is known as a residents' association (RA).
+RAs are often involved in local politics, contesting seats at local and county elections.
+In the 2024 United Kingdom local elections, Residents' Associations claimed 48 of the seats being contested across the 107 local councils that held elections.

+Spain - From 1968, during the Franco dictatorship, the first neighborhood associations were formed in Spain under the 1964 Law on Associations of Heads of Household.
+Neighborhood associations celebrated their thirtieth anniversary in 1998, and it was a time to take stock of their performance throughout such an intense period in terms of social change.
+No analyst can deny the leading role of the citizen movement in the profound political, urban, social and cultural transformations that occurred in the last decades of the 20th century.